antonyleme/OPR-API-Python/README.md

 For use you just have to put your API KEY and change the domain you want.

-The right way to do it is using the python urlencode to the domains but I faced some problems with it.
-When I use urlencode the responde i receive is that no domains were given.
-So if anyone fix it, feel free to commit.
+The right way to do this is using the python urlencode to the domains but I faced some problems with it.
+When I use urlencode the response I receive is that no domains were given.
+So if anyone can fix it, feel free to commit.
 I would be thankful.